Table Of Content

 Let’s say that a restaurant’s website uses adaptive design. and they know that a mobile user accessing their page may be in the action stage, and is more likely to be vetting the restaurant as a possible dining option.

 On the other hand, a desktop user may still be in the awareness phase.
-As both of these require different focuses for their screens, you can use adaptive design to focus on different parts of the content when designing your mobile and PC layouts.
+As both of these require different focuses for their screens, you can use adaptive design to focus on different parts of the content when designing your enterprise mobile apps and PC layouts.

 - The design is extremely labor intensive